 The management board of windeln.de SE

-There are four management board members with equal rights in the management board of windeln.de SE.
-They each have their own management board function, which comprise the individual segments.
+As of December 31, 2018, the management board of windeln.de SE consisted of two management board members (thereof one chairman) They each have their own management board function, which comprise the individual executive portfolios.

 The windeln.de Group is managed by the management board of the parent company, windeln.de SE.
 All management functions are bundled here.
 One of the main tasks of the management board is to define the Company’s strategy, responsibilities and risk management.
 The management board is also responsible for preparing the separate, consolidated and interim financial statements as well as for establishing and monitoring a risk management system.

-All members of the management board hold joint responsibility for the management of the Company and keep each other informed of any significant events and transactions.
+All members of the management board hold joint responsibility for the management of the Company and keep each other informed of any significant event and transaction.
 The management board’s rules of procedure govern the allocation of duties among the management board members as well as the resolution procedure.
-Specifically, the catalog of information and disclosure requirements are also defined as well as the matters that require the approval of the supervisory board.
+Specifically, the catalogue of information and disclosure requirements are defined as well as the matters that require the approval of the supervisory board.

 The supervisory board of windeln.de SE

-They all have the same terms of office that end with the 2018 annual general meeting.
+All supervisory board members have the same terms of office that end with the 2021 annual general meeting.

 The supervisory board monitors and advises the management board on the conduct of its business.
 It reviews the financial statements, the management report and the proposal for the appropriation of net retained profit as well as the consolidated financial statements and group management report.
-Taking into account the audit reports of the auditors of the financial statements, it ratifies the financial statements of windeln.de SE and approves the consolidated financial statements.
+Taking into account the audit reports of the auditors of the financial statements, it ratifies the financial statements of windeln.de SE and approves the consolidated financial statements as well as the management reports.
 The supervisory board is also responsible for appointing the members of the management board and preparing and concluding contracts of employment with members of the management board.
 The supervisory board discusses the development of business and planning with the management board, as well as the corporate strategy and its implementation, at regular intervals.
-In order to strategically evaluate the Company, the risk management and the reporting system, the management board communicates with the entire supervisory board, and not just with the chair of the supervisory board, as this would be less efficient.
+In the context of the strategic evaluation of the Company, the risk management and the reporting system, the management board communicates with the entire supervisory board, and not just with the chair of the supervisory board, as this would be less efficient.

 The supervisory board has set its own rules of procedure.
 These define the tasks, obligations and internal order of the supervisory board and also include more detailed regulations on the duty of confidentiality, on dealing with conflicts of interest as well as the formation and work of the committees.
 The supervisory board holds at least two meetings per six-month period.
 Resolutions of the supervisory board may also be passed outside meetings, specifically in writing, by fax or by e-mail.